apache/beam/sdks/python/apache_beam/examples/inference/README.md

 The pipeline reads rows of pixels corresponding to a digit, performs basic preprocessing, passes the pixels to the Scikit-learn implementation of RunInference, and then writes the predictions to a text file.

-### Dataset and model for digit classification
+### Dataset and model for MNIST digit classification

-To use this transform, you need a dataset and model for digit classification.
+To use this transform, you need a dataset and model for MNIST digit classification.

 1. Create a file named `INPUT.csv` that contains labels and pixels to feed into the model.
 Each row should have comma-separated elements.
 The first element is the label.
 All other elements are pixel values.
 The csv should not have column headers.
 The content of the file should be similar to the following example:
 ```